<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 4. Non-medical expenses.
 After age 65, you can withdraw HSA funds for non-medical expenses without penalty, although these withdrawals will be taxed as regular income.

 HSAs are a powerful retirement tool, with unique advantages that can augment your ConocoPhillips health care benefits.
-By making strategic contributions and considerate withdrawals, you can maximize your financial health in retirement, while also prioritizing your physical health.
+By making strategic contributions and considerate withdrawals, you can optimize your financial health in retirement, while also prioritizing your physical health.

 Social Security & Medicare for ConocoPhillips Employees